Understanding coffee processing: Natural, Washed and Honey.

 Natural and Honey coffees are sweeter than Washed coffees: Myth or Fact?

-At the moment, it is not yet fully clear why the cup profiles of naturals and honey seem to be sweeter than those of washed coffees.
-Research has found contradictory results.
 One of the main reasons is that, as we said before, sweetness does not depend only on the process.
 Rather, it depends very much on the variety, the climate and the way the coffee plants have been cultivated.

-Initially, some researchers found that sugar losses occurred in coffee beans subjected to the wet fermentation process of washed coffee (coffee mass immersed in water).
-In 2005, Knopp, Bytof & Selmar decided to study what happens to the contents of sugars with low molecular weight when coffee beans are subjected to different processes.
 They found that there are differences as a consequence of the metabolic reactions that occur in the cherries during the fermentation process.
 And that there are also changes in the free amino acid reserves that are responsible for many of the flavour and colour attributes of coffee in the cup.

-Their results showed that although sucrose contents were similar in all three processes, fructose and glucose contents were higher in the natural process coffee, low in the washed coffee and intermediate in the semi-washed (honey) process coffee.
+Their results showed that although sucrose contents were similar in all three processes, fructose and glucose contents were higher in the natural process coffee, low in the washed coffee, and intermediate in the semi-washed (honey) process coffee.
 They also showed that raffinose and galactose contents were higher in washed coffee.

 Do sugar losses occur in coffee cherries during the washed process?